Arizona Estate Planning, Wills, Trusts, Probate & LLC Formation Attorneys

 Tailored plans that reflect your exact wishes.
 Your loved ones are protected the way you want.

-You have an option to create a life-time asset protected trust for each loved one that protects the iniherited assets from creditors, ex-spouses & bankruptcy courts.
+You have an option to create a lifetime asset-protected trust for each loved one that protects the inherited assets from creditors, ex-spouses & bankruptcy courts.

 Keep your family out of an expensive public Superior court probate.
-Loved ones get what you intended without court delay, legal fees & drama.
+Your loved ones get what you intended without court delay, legal fees & drama.

 Get protected without delays.
-We sign your documents within one week of your free meeting.
+You sign your documents within one week of your free meeting.
 You stop worrying and start sleeping better.

 A good plan costs far less than the court fees, taxes, and loved ones disputes that can happen without one.
 It’s an investment in your loved one’s protection and peace of mind.